 To set the record straight, there's nothing and no one to be afraid of when it comes to dealing with your bills in collections.
 The worst thing that can happen is that you get a "no" when you attempt to negotiate.
-In addition, not dealing with bills in collections can have a negative long term impact to your credit.
+In addition, not dealing with bills in collections can have a negative long-term impact on your credit.

-Just make sure you ask questions so you understand the specifics of any agreement including any reporting that will be made to the credit bureaus.
+Just make sure you ask questions so you understand the specifics of any agreement, including any reporting that will be sent to the credit bureaus.

 5. Find a side gig for extra income

-Earning extra cash from a side gig or part-time job can help in a major way during financial hardship if you have the hours to spare.
-A side gig or part-time job doesn't have to be a permanent situation but getting one temporarily can really help you get ahead.
+Earning extra cash from a side gig or part-time job can help in a major way during severe financial hardship if you have the hours to spare.
+A side gig or part-time job doesn't have to be a permanent situation, but getting one temporarily can really help you get ahead.

 You'll want to take extra care to make sure the money you earn is going towards your financial obligations and getting caught up with your bills.
 The last thing you want is to work all those extra hours and have the money slip away.